suhetasnim/Basic-Database/README.md

 # Basic-Database
-•	Developing a basic database system using C++.
+•	This project implements a database system using C++ which can perform select, delete, and insert functions.